iballi2017/movam-coding-test/README.md

 - Redirects to the dashboard on success.

+Note: use "janet.weaver@reqres.in" as the correct email address to test successful login

 ### Dashboard Component

 - Fetches and displays a list of users from the API.